Felix Uduokhai: Club career

 On 28 August 2019, it was announced that Uduokhai will be on loan to FC Augsburg until the end of the season.

 On 4 June 2020, FC Augsburg confirmed they would use the option to buy in Uduokhai’s loan deal.
 He completed a permanent transfer to the club for a fee of €9 million.

+Beşiktaş

+On 27 August 2024, Uduokhai was loaned to Süper Lig club Beşiktaş for the 2024–25 season with an option to buy.

+Uduokhai joined Beşiktaş for €5 million after a loan with a mandatory purchase clause.

 International career

 Uduokhai has played several matches with the German U19, U20, and U21 national teams.
 Playing for Nigeria is still an option for Uduokhai, if he doesn’t get an any opportunities with Germany.
-He earned his first call-up for the German senior team on 6 November 2020.
+He earned his first call-up for the German senior team on 6 November 2020, although he did not play a match.

-Uduokhai was named in Germany's squad for the 2020 Summer Olympics, where he scored the winning goal in the team's second match, heading home from a Max Kruse corner to give Germany a 3–2 victory over Saudi Arabia.
+Uduokhai was named in Germany's squad for the 2020 Summer Olympics, where he scored the winning goal in the team's second match, a header from a Max Kruse corner to give Germany a 3–2 victory over Saudi Arabia.